 In fact, there’s a pervasive myth in the digital marketing world about lead generation that far too many entrepreneurs assume is true.
 It goes something like this: a beautifully designed website with lots of information about my product or company will attract new leads simply by virtue of it being a great website.
 Ah, if only.

-Don’t believe this myth!
-A website will not generate enough leads to sustain your business all by itself.
+Let’s bust this myth right now.
+A smart and well-designed website will not generate enough leads to sustain your business all by itself.
 Although a professionally designed site definitely helps in establishing your brand, on its own it is not enough to generate new leads for your business.
 Why is this the case?

 Let’s take a step back and look at the origins of business websites.
 Before the internet made it easy for businesses to showcase their products and services online, many companies relied on printed brochures.
-These glossy publications helped customers make buying decisions by giving them heaps of information about the product or service and the company’s contact info.
-Human interaction took place only if the customer decided to pick up the phone or visit the business.
+These glossy publications helped customers make buying decisions by giving them heaps of information about the product or service as well as the company’s contact info.
+Follow-up interaction took place only if the customer decided to pick up the phone or visit the business in person.

 The first generation of websites emulated these printed brochures.
 They were viewed simply as publications that enabled customers to do their own research about a company.
 Many of these “brochure” sites still exist today.

 The brochure format may have worked fine in 2005, but there are many reasons why these sites are no longer competitive in today’s online landscape:

 They don’t offer a way to measure your marketing ROI

 Brochure sites make it nearly impossible to measure the return on your marketing investment because you cannot tell how many leads were converted into customers solely by visiting your site.
 Even if your website played a role in their decision, you wouldn’t know about it unless you surveyed all your new customers to find out.